-The sites are all public schools under the management of the Ministry of Education.
-Some of them have been built with the technical support of Enabel and the financial support of Belgium, over several years and different phases of a bilateral school construction program.
+- S276 The buildings to be assessed consist of public schools and vocational training centers in the West Bank. - Some of the schools have been built with the technical support of Enabel and the financial support of Belgium, over several years and different phases of a bilateral school construction program.
 Some others were built by the MoE or other international implementing agencies and other sources of funding.

-This selection of school is deemed representative of different design types of schools
+The selection of schools to be assessest is deemed representative of different design types of schools built over the years. - §278 For the VTCs, it consist of all of the ones operating in the West Bank.
+They have not been built with the support of Enabel.